-More than one-third of all food is spoiled or squandered.
+More than one third of all food is spoiled or squandered.
 Led by an activist with a passion for food, Denmark has been working intensively on solutions.
-Eliminating "UFOs" is just one thing regular people can do to help.
+Eliminating "UFOs" is just one thing people can do to help.

 In September 2016, the Danish government will establish a subsidy pool for projects that save food, with funding of more than 5 million Danish kroner (about 670,000 euros).

-With the world population expected to reach 9.6 billion by 2050, how to feed all these mouths remains an open question.
+With the world population expected to reach more than 9 billion by 2050, how to feed all these mouths remains an open question.
 Reduction of food waste helps to prevent potential devastating impacts to the climate, and water and land resources, from a massive increase in agricultural production.